Information about Dulaglutide

 - You can inject into the same body area each week, but try not to use the exact same spot.

 - Store the pen in the refrigerator.
 When refrigeration is not possible, you can also keep your pen at room temperature (less than 30°C) for up to 2 weeks.
+Do not freeze it.

 Frequently asked questions for Dulaglutide

-Q. How should I use Dulaglutide?
+Q. How to store Dulaglutide?